Updated on 2025-07-29 GMT+08:00

 - name: default-secret

-Save the definition of the Deployment to the deploy-read.yaml file, delete the previously created Deployment, and use the deploy-read.yaml file to recreate the Deployment.
+Save the above Deployment definition in the deploy-ready.yaml file, delete the existing Deployment, and use the deploy-ready.yaml file to recreate the Deployment.

 # kubectl delete deploy nginx